"Excuse me…"

 Why?

 Because Erwin Kornus had a crush on our class professor, Almona Donner.
-Almona was aware of it but pretended she wasn't.
-Classic.
+Almona knew it too, but acted as if she didn't.
+A classic.

 "Ah."